wix-incubator/wix-animations/stories/Animations/Debug/Debug.md

 1. `debug` will override the `show` prop and set it to `true`, but if you're not using the `show` prop, make sure your children are mounted in order to see them in debug mode.
 2. `debug` only mocks the inline styles and css classes, it does not mimic in any way timeline / durations / delays of your animation
+3. You might have noticed that 'exited' is missing from the debug options.
+Animator by definition does not have 'exited' phase because when it reaches the 'exited' phase the component will unmount.